-The suspect emails display the IRS logo and use various subject lines such as “Tax Refund Payment” or “Recalculation of your tax refund payment.”
-It asks people to click a link and submit a form to claim their refund.
+The fraudulent emails appear to be impersonating the IRS and display the agency’s official logo.
+The subject lines of the emails vary but typically include titles such as “Tax Refund Payment” or “Recalculation of your tax refund payment.”
+The email instructs the recipient to click on a link to submit a form to claim their refund.